 If you work or are thinking of working in a coworking office, below are four of the hurdles you may find yourself up against, and what you can do to address them in a professional and easy way.

 Have you ever tried to complete a task in a noisy environment?
-Whilst there are plenty of people out there who can focus in on their task and blank out any background noise, for the majority of people, noise serves as a huge distraction.
-With all the will in the world, any coworking office will face some noisy members; it is simply how we deal with them that makes or breaks a shared office space.
+Whilst there are plenty of people out there who can focus on their task and blank out any background noise, for the majority of people, noise as a huge distraction.
+With all the will in the world, any coworking office space will have some noisy members; it’s simply how we deal with them that makes or breaks a shared office space.

 So, what have we done to combat a noisy and distracting atmosphere?
-It is largely down to communication; firstly communicating with the prospective client that there will be areas of our coworking space that are less quiet than others, but also making it known that there are designated quiet spots available for uninterrupted working.
+It all comes down to zoning.
+Our coworking spaces are designed to allow everyone to do what they need to do without negatively impacting other members, This means firstly communicating with the prospective client that there will be areas of our coworking space that are less quiet than others, but also making it known that there are designated quiet spots available for uninterrupted working.
 The second thing to do is ensure an unwritten code of conduct applies to all of our workspaces; i.e. yes – you can listen to music, but be respectful of those around you and use headphones at a reasonable volume.
-We have an entire piece on coworking etiquette that you can find here, but nine times out of ten, it is a pretty easy hurdle to get over, as everyone is there for the same thing.
+We have an entire piece on coworking etiquette, but nine times out of ten, it’s a pretty easy hurdle to get over, as everyone is there for the same thing.

-Our advice would always be to take a tour of any prospective coworking office before signing up and enquire about quiet spots and alternative workspaces.
+Our advice would always be to take a tour of any prospective coworking office before signing up and enquire about quiet spots, areas for private calls and meetings and alternative workspaces.

 We have worked hard to provide ultra-fast, ultra-secure Wi-Fi in all of our coworking spaces.
 For extra confidence, we have also ensured we have professional on-hand support if an issue does arise.